sclorg/s2i-ruby-container/2.5/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-ruby-container.
 In that repository you also can find another versions of Ruby environment Dockerfiles.
-Dockerfile for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.
+The Dockerfile for RHEL8 is called `Dockerfile.rhel8`.